welberthdouglas/AGA5926_term_project/README.md

 </p>

 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, a low-resolution image (128x128 S-PLUS original image) is input to the generator.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initially, a low-resolution image (128x128 S-PLUS original image) is inputed to the generator.
 The generator, through a series of convolutions and residual operations, transforms this image into a super-resolution image of size 256 x 256 pixels.
 The generated image is then given as an input to the discriminator training along with the real high-resolution image (256 x 256 LEGACY survey image of the same object).
 A Loss function is calculated using the output tensor of the discriminator as well as a feature representation of the image created using a pre-trained VGG19 network.
 After this phase, the weights and biases of the discriminator are updated, and it gets better at differentiating between generated and real images.
 </p>

 <p align="justify">